 But there’s arguably not so much of a sense of achievement in arriving in sleepy Chipping Campden as there is in walking into the historic centre of Bath and ending in front of the Abbey.
 There are a lot more pubs, bars and restaurants to toast your achievement in Bath, or you could soak any aching muscles in the steaming rooftop pool at the Thermae Bath Spa.

 Also public transport is less frequent in Chipping Campden, so it will be easier to start there and finish in Bath where there are frequent trains and buses.
-That way you can be more flexible in your timings and don’t have to rush to catch the last bus of the day.
+That way you can be more flexible in your timings and don’t have to rush in order to catch the last bus of the day.

 We chose to walk north to south, partly as Chipping Campden was closest to us and partly so we could celebrate in Bath at the end.
 But it’s very much a personal choice.
 Or if you’re really keen, some people do the route in both directions to compare the experience!